Alignak-monitoring-contrib/alignak-backend/docs/configuration.rst

     "GRAFANA_DATASOURCE_QUERIES": "grafana_queries.json"

-This configuration file variable may be overloaded with an environment variable: `ALIGNAK_BACKEND_GRAFANA_DATASOURCE_QUERIES`.
+This configuration file variable may be overriden with an environment variable: `ALIGNAK_BACKEND_GRAFANA_DATASOURCE_QUERIES`.

 The Grafana datasource tables available are defined in a json file which name is declared in:
 ::

     "GRAFANA_DATASOURCE_TABLES": "grafana_tables.json"

-This configuration file variable may be overloaded with an environment variable: `ALIGNAK_BACKEND_GRAFANA_DATASOURCE_TABLES`.
+This configuration file variable may be overriden with an environment variable: `ALIGNAK_BACKEND_GRAFANA_DATASOURCE_TABLES`.